ZXCVlad/node-steam-session/README.md

         the machine name that you want to report to Steam when logging on.
 If omitted, a machine name will automatically be generated in the format `DESKTOP-ABCDEFG`.
 Auto-generated machine IDs are always the same on the same machine (it's based on the hash of your actual machine's hostname)
+      - `mobileDeviceProperties` - Changes the standard user-agent, OS, and mobile app version data to its own.
+      	In the absence of custom data, the account can be banned.

 You can only use one of `localAddress`, `httpProxy`, `socksProxy` or `agent` at the same time.
 If you try to use more than one of them, an Error will be thrown.